-For years, it enjoyed unrivaled dominance.
+For years, it was the talk of the town.
 User satisfaction with Nokia’s mobiles was globally recognized.
-The company launched the first internet-enabled phone in 1996 and by the start of the millennium, Nokia had launched a touch-screen mobile prototype as well.
+The company launched the first internet-enabled phone in 1996 and by the start of the millennium, Nokia also released a touch-screen mobile prototype.

 The Resistance To Smartphone Evolution

 Nokia failed to take advantage of the Android bandwagon.
-When mobile phone manufacturers were busy improving and working on their smartphone segment, Nokia remained stubborn and soon Samsung launched its Android phone range that was cost-effective and user-friendly.
+When mobile phone manufacturers were busy improving and working on their smartphones, Nokia remained stubborn.
+Samsung soon launched its Android-based range of phones that were cost-effective and user-friendly.

 The Deal With Microsoft

 Another reason for Nokia's failure was the ill-timed deal with the tech giant, Microsoft.
 The company sold itself to Microsoft at a time when the software behemoth was fraught with losses.

 Nokia's sales screamed the mobile phone maker's inability to survive on its own.
 At the same time, Apple and Samsung were making significant strides in innovation and technological developments.

 It was too late for Nokia to adapt to the dynamic and rigorous changes in the market.
 Microsoft’s acquisition of Nokia is considered to be one of the biggest blunders and wasn't fruitful for either side.